-Product demos usually happen in the later stages of a buyer’s journey as they move through the sales funnel.
+However, old school product demos usually happen in the later stages of a buyer’s journey as they move through the sales funnel.

 The journey then moves on to the consideration stage.
 At the consideration stage, the buyer will want to know how your product can solve their specific problems and help them achieve certain business goals.
-Buyers often indicate they’re considering your products by joining your email list, downloading a whitepaper, or attending your webinars.
+Buyers often indicate they’re considering your products by joining your email list, downloading a white paper, or attending your webinars.

-After considering your product, buyers read your case studies (to see how you’ve helped businesses like theirs), check your pricing (to know if it’s within their budget), and finally schedule a software demo, to know how your software can solve their unique problems.
+After considering your product, buyers will often read your case studies (to see how you’ve helped businesses like theirs), check your pricing (to know if it’s within their budget), and finally schedule a software demo, to know how your software can solve their unique problems.